b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 ```

 ## Safety Sprint Kick Off
 Group creation of safe robot operating procedures can be done in-person using Post-Its or, more easily, a white-boarding app like Miro.
 The idea is to ~~force~~ allow everyone to contribute.
 A session opens with a 5 min presentation from the lead researcher on the robot hardware and planned application.
 Then the group works through a series of prompt questions.
 The answers to a prompt become inputs to the next prompt question (a digital white board with copy/paster is very useful here).
+It is important that all people who will work on the robot are present for the Kick Off.
 A session looks like this:

 - Introduction by lead researcher
 - Group activity responding to prompts: